rsnodgrass/hassio-addons/lutron-radiora-classic/README.md

 ### Hassio Setup

-1. To to the Hass.io "Add-On Store" on your Raspberry Pi and add the repository URL for the Lutron RadioRA Classic integration:
+1. In the Hass.io "Add-On Store" on your Raspberry Pi, add the repository URL for the RadioRA Classic SmartThings Gateway:
 <pre>
      https://github.com/rsnodgrass/SmartThings/tree/master/Lutron%20RadioRA/hassio/repository
 </pre>
-2. Find the "Lutron RadioRA Classic SmartThings Gateway" in the add-ons and click Install
+2. Find the "RadioRA Classic SmartThings Gateway" in the add-ons and click Install
-3. Follow Homemations instructions on how to add the SmartApp and Device Handler in SmartThings.
+3. Follow [Homemations instructions](https://github.com/homemations/SmartThings) on how to add the SmartApp and Device Handler in SmartThings.
 You can manage the SmartApp and Device Handler via the [SmartThings Groovy IDE](https://graph.api.smartthings.com/).

 ### Configuration